 Birun History, Family Crest & Coats of Arms

 The name Birun arrived in England after the Norman Conquest of 1066.
-The Birun family lived in Lancashire.
-The name, however, does not derive from that location, but is a reference to Beuron in Normandy, where the family lived prior to coming to England with the Norman invasion.
+The Birun family lived in Lancashire, Nottinghamshire and Yorkshire.
+As a Norman name, they claim descent from Beuron, near Mantes, Normandy, where the family lived prior to coming to England with the Norman invasion.

 Early Origins of the Birun family